getify/You-Dont-Know-JS/async & performance/ch3.md

 	function(){
 		// never gets here
 	}
-	// assumed failure handler, if omitted or
+	// assumed rejection handler, if omitted or
 	// any other non-function value passed
 	// function(err) {
 	//     throw err;